MicrosoftDocs/sdk-api/sdk-api-src/content/dvbsiparser/nf-dvbsiparser-iisdbsiparser2-getcdt.md

 ### -param ppCDT [out]

-Receives a pointer to the <a href="https://msdn.microsoft.com/6e0ceabb-4d67-46c1-9e7d-e00d5ad82280">IISDB_CDT</a>
+Receives a pointer to the <a href="https://msdn.microsoft.com/6e0ceabb-4d67-46c1-9e7d-e00d5ad82280">IISDB_CDT</a>interface.
-interface.
 Use this interface to retrieve the information in the table.
 The caller must release the interface.